neleotto03/nele-otto-tb-ii/README.md

 # Tech Basic II Exam project

-This repository contains Nele Otto's Tech Basics II Exam Project code.
+This is Nele Otto's Tech Basics II Exam Project.

 This repository contains my report as a pdf file, my python code app.py, images folder and this README file.